AY2324S1-CS2103T-T09-1/tp/docs/UserGuide.md

 * It works exactly the same way as `mark_task` except for the fact that `unmark_task` marks a completed task as not completed.
 * You may `unmark_task` a task when you realize that you have not completed the task but have wrongly marked it as completed.
-* Errors will be raised if the specified task has already been marked as completed.
+* Errors will be raised if the specified task has already been marked as not completed.

 Examples:
 * `unmark_task td/Book Venue ev/NUS Career Fair 2023` marks the task `Book Venue` from the task list of the event `NUS Career Fair 2023` as not completed.